 The other day I was scrolling through Facebook, and I came across a blog post.
 The entertainer asked for advice on how to grow their balloon business when faced with competing companies offering a similar service?

-A common theme read through most replies of keeping your prices competitive, don’t give it away, value your work, and look to be different or create a niche market.
+A common theme read through most replies is keeping your prices competitive, not giving it away, valuing your work, and looking to be different or creating a niche market.

 I have a different reply.